 In this work, we address this question through the lens of \emph{subspace identification}.
 We study an additive multi-view generative process where each view is produced by an unknown smooth invertible map applied to a view-specific source.
-Each source decomposes into a linearly mixed shared latent vector plus view-private noise, relaxing coordinate-wise independence as in ICA and aligning with content--style methodology in causal representation learning \citep{von2021self,yao2024multiview}.
+Each source decomposes into a linearly mixed shared latent vector plus view-private noise, relaxing the coordinate-wise independence assumption standard in ICA and aligning with the content--style modeling paradigm in causal representation learning \citep{von2021self,yao2024multiview}.
 Because the mixing matrices are not identifiable, we target their basis-invariant \emph{signal subspaces} instead.
-We show that multi-view CCA acts as an \emph{intersection filter} over latent factors: it isolates the jointly correlated structure shared across views while eliminating view-private variations, and we also provide finite-sample guarantees for the empirical estimator.
+We show that multi-view CCA acts as an \emph{intersection filter} over latent factors: it isolates the jointly correlated structure shared across views while eliminating view-private variation.
+We further provide finite-sample guarantees for the empirical estimator.

-We summarize our contributions as follows: \begin{itemize}[leftmargin=1.2em, itemsep=1pt, parsep=0pt, topsep=2pt] \item We propose an $N$-view additive latent model that relaxes component-wise independence assumption and casts nonlinear CCA as a basis-invariant subspace identification problem. \item We prove that generalized nonlinear CCA ($N \ge 3$) isolates the jointly correlated signal subspaces, formalizing the objective as an intersection filter over latent factors. \item We establish finite-sample consistency for empirical multi-view CCA, translating concentration of second-order statistics into explicit subspace recovery rates via spectral perturbation bounds. \item We validate the theory on synthetic and rendered image datasets, corroborating correlated-subspace recovery and the necessity of the stated conditions. \end{itemize}
+We summarize our contributions as follows: \begin{itemize} \item We propose an $N$-view ($N \ge 3$) additive latent model that relaxes the coordinate-wise independence assumption and casts nonlinear CCA as a basis-invariant subspace identification problem. \item We prove that generalized nonlinear CCA isolates the jointly correlated signal subspaces, formalizing the objective as an intersection filter over latent factors. \item We establish finite-sample consistency for empirical multi-view CCA, translating concentration of second-order statistics into explicit subspace recovery rates via spectral perturbation bounds. \item We validate the theory on synthetic and rendered image datasets, corroborating correlated-subspace recovery and the necessity of the stated conditions. \end{itemize}